Coyn123/CitySprint/docs/CodingStandards.md

   - **Example:** Creating a README.md file with installation instructions and usage examples.

 ### Testing
 **Description:** **Testing** ensures that the code works as expected and helps identify bugs before the code is deployed.
-It includes various types of tests such as unit tests, integration tests, and automated tests.
+It includes various types of tests such as unit tests, integration tests, and system tests.

 **Implementation:**
 - **Unit Testing:** Test individual units or components of the code to ensure they work correctly.
   - **Example:** Using Google Test for unit testing in C++.
 - **Integration Testing:** Test the interaction between different components to ensure they work together as expected.
   - **Example:** Using CTest to run integration tests.
+- **System Testing:** Test the complete and integrated software to verify that it meets the specified requirements.
+  - **Example:** Running end-to-end tests to simulate real user scenarios.
 - **Automated Testing:** Implement automated tests to run tests automatically and ensure continuous integration.
   - **Example:** Using Jenkins to run automated tests on each code commit.
+- **Regression Testing:** Re-run tests to ensure that new changes have not introduced new bugs.
+  - **Example:** Maintaining a suite of regression tests to catch issues after updates.
+- **Code Coverage:** Measure the percentage of code that is tested by the test suite.
+  - **Example:** Using coverage tools to ensure that critical code paths are tested.

 ### Version Control
 **Description:** **Version control** is the practice of tracking and managing changes to code.
 It allows multiple developers to collaborate on a project and maintain a history of changes.